duinoWitchery/hd44780/examples/ioClass/hd44780_I2Cexp/README.md

 backpacks that use a simple I2C i/o expander chip.
 (PCF8574 or MCP23008)
 Sketch supports testing of multiple displays at once.

+- `LCDCustomChars`<br>
+Sketch to demonstrate using custom characters as well as show the full available character set.

 - `LineWrap`<br>
 Sketch to demonstrate automatic linewrap functionality